shog-ai/shoggoth/README.txt

 This will build Shoggoth with supporting runtime files into a zip file ./target/shoggoth-release-<VERSION>-<OS>-<ARCH>.zip for example ./target/shoggoth-release-v0.1.5-Linux-x86_64.zip

-After building, to install Shoggoth for the current user run:
+After building, to install Shoggoth for the current user, run:

 $ make install

 NOTE: do not use sudo.
 Shoggoth will not be installed globally, so sudo is not required.

 LICENSE
 =================================